-6.9 On Line Safety and Technology Management:
+6.9 Online Safety and Technology Management:

-In recent years, the use of technology has grown significantly and in our school, we recognise that this has become a component of safeguarding issues.
+In recent years, the use of technology has grown significantly, and, in our school, we recognise that this has become a component of safeguarding issues.
 We recognise that technology plays a key part in learning and offers many opportunities; however, we also acknowledge the potential risks areas:

-- Content: being exposed to illegal, inappropriate or harmful content; for example pornography, fake news, racism.
-Misogyny, self -harm, suicide, anti-Semitism, radicalisation or extremism; - Contact: being subjected to harmful online interaction with other users; for example peer to peer pressure, commercial advertising as well as adults posing as children or young adults with the intention to groom or exploit them for sexual, criminal, financial or other purposes; - Conduct: online behaviour that increases the likelihood of, or causes harm; for example making, sending and receiving explicit images e.g. consensual or non-consensual sharing or nudes and semi-nudes and/or pornography, sharing other explicit images and online bullying; and - Commerce: risks such as online gambling, inappropriate advertising, phishing and or financial scams.
+- Content: being exposed to illegal, inappropriate or harmful content; for example, pornography, fake news, racism.
+Misogyny, self -harm, suicide, anti-Semitism, radicalisation or extremism. - Contact: being subjected to harmful online interaction with other users; for example, peer to peer pressure, commercial advertising as well as adults posing as children or young adults with the intention to groom or exploit them for sexual, criminal, financial or other purposes. - Conduct: online behaviour that increases the likelihood of, or causes harm; for example, making, sending and receiving explicit images e.g. consensual or non-consensual sharing or nudes and seminudes and/or pornography, sharing other explicit images and online bullying; and - Commerce: risks such as online gambling, inappropriate advertising, phishing and or financial scams.
 Where there are any pupils or staff at risk, we will report it to the Anti-Phishing Working Group

-As a school, we adopt a proportionate approach to managing on line safety and:
+As a school, we adopt a proportionate approach to managing online safety and:

-- Have an on line safety policy which is reviewed annually. - Offer guidance and support to children and parents around new and existing technology including signposting to appropriate sources of advice and support. - Empower children and parents to take control of the online experience. - All users sign up to the Acceptable User Agreement on an annual basis. - Ensure that parents and children know how to minimise online risks and know how to report worries or concerns in staff in the school.
+- Have an online safety policy which is reviewed annually. - Offer guidance and support to children and parents around new and existing technology including signposting to appropriate sources of advice and support. - Empower children and parents to take control of the online experience. - All users sign up to the Acceptable User Agreement on an annual basis. - Ensure that parents and children know how to minimise online risks and know how to report worries or concerns in staff in the school. - Have in place filtering and monitoring systems. - All residential children sign up to the mobile phone and tablet agreement.